 Type 1 (or juvenile) diabetesaccounts for … Read More

 Typically, holidays are the most challenging times of the year to keep from stuffing ourselves: Think turkey, gravy, mashed potatoes, sweet potatoes, sticky buns—all the trimmings that make Thanksgiving special.
 Portion control often goes out the window.

 Some experts suggest using a smaller-sized portion-control plate or keeping your … Read More

 Different foods affect your blood sugar in different ways.
 Knowing which foods trigger rapid glucose spikes can help you avoid blood-sugar fluctuations and better manage your diabetes.
 With the glycemic index (GI), you have a tool to help guide your dietary decisions.
 By opting … Read More

 To gain the most health rewards from your diet, prepare the bulk of your foods yourself.
 By doing your own cooking and putting some thought into a healthy eating plan, you can control what goes into your food and what doesn't.

 Fast-food establishments and even upscale restaurants typically … Read More

 Since the 1970s, frozen yogurt—“froyo,” as it's known—has been a popular alternative to traditional ice cream because it typically contains less fat and fewer calories.
 If you look closely at the nutritional content of some of the most loved brands, however, you’ll find that frozen yogurt can be high in … Read More

 Is the slice of bacon on your BLT really as dangerous as smoking a cigarette?
-That was the implication of some of the scary headlines about the World Health Organization’s recent report stating that processed meat raises the risk of Read More
+That was the implication of some of the scary headlines following the World Health Organization’s recent report stating that processed meat is a carcinogen that raises the risk of Read More